- Take the Menopause Quiz

 - What are complications of premature menopause?

-- What is the outlook (prognosis) for premature menopause?
+- What is the outlook for a woman in early menopause?